 Our guide covers everything you need to know

 As one of the pickiest children ever to have graced, yes graced, the earth with my presence, fried rice was one of the handful of dishes I would actually eat with gusto.
 Unassuming cubes of carrots, bright green peas, strands of egg, slivers of scallion (that I may or may not have picked out…) and that salty, chewy-tender rice de résistance—these were the components that, as far as my 10-year-old palate was concerned, made the perfect fried rice, and to be honest, my thoughts haven't changed much over the years.

 Once you get the easy-to-learn, difficult-to-master base recipe just right, you can experiment as you wish to come up with your version of the perfect fried rice recipe.
 So, let's get the down-low in this one-and-only-guide-you'll-ever-need to fried rice.

 Have a creative and super tasty fried rice recipe or story to share?
-Comment with your stories or suggestions below and send us your recipes at email@example.com.
+Comment with your stories or suggestions below and upload your recipe to our app to share it with the community.

 Where did fried rice come from and what is it?

 Tracing the origin of a dish isn't always easy, especially when it's a nearly infinitely variable one like fried rice.
 Countries all over the globe have relied on rice and various "fried" rice dishes for centuries-it's the second most widely consumed staple food on Earth—but the most widespread versions are based on Chinese cuisine.
 Eaten as a standalone main or a supplementary side, there are countless varieties and versions found all over East, South, and Southeast Asia, plus the versions inspired and introduced by the Chinese diaspora all over North and South America, and parts of Western Europe.